3 Qualities Essential For Success

 What is it for you that you are scared to do that you would love to try, or attempt, or pursue, but you don’t because you’re afraid that someone would not agree with that, that someone would not like it and someone would laugh at you?

 You see, we all want to be liked, admired, approved of, and agreed with.
 And we’re scared of being disapproved of, laughed at, and so on.
 But it’s almost as if we’re assuming that everyone likes us already.
 That no one is laughing at us, that no one is disapproving of what we do or how we live our life.
 And it couldn’t be further from the truth.
-Even the most liked, admired and loved person in the world is disapproved and is not agreed by thousands and thousands of people.
+Even the most liked, admired and loved

 So if you’re playing it safe because you’re trying to avoid some of that discomfort and disapproval, I would like you to open your eyes to the reality, because there are definitely people who don’t agree with you.